 New Wave Jiu-Jitsu: Team Roster, Coach and Origin

-New Wave Jiu-Jitsu is John Danaher's Austin-based grappling team and the most decorated unit in modern no-gi BJJ.
-Roster, origin story and how it formed from the DDS split.
+New Wave Jiu-Jitsu is John Danaher's Austin grappling team — the most decorated unit in modern no-gi BJJ.
+Roster, the DDS split that created it, and how its academy became Kingsway Jiu-Jitsu.

 New Wave Jiu-Jitsu is the no-gi grappling team headed by John Danaher, based in Austin, Texas.
 It is the most decorated modern submission grappling team and rose from the ashes of the Danaher Death Squad after the 2021 split.
-Here is the full picture: who is on the team, who left, and how it all started.
+In 2025 the team's academy rebranded as Kingsway Jiu-Jitsu and opened to the public.
+Here is the full picture: who is on the team, who left, how it all started, and where you can train under the system today.

 New Wave Jiu-Jitsu at a glance